MerlinDEVILLARD/Digit-Recognition-Model/README.md

 # Digit Recognition Model (DRM)
 *by Khyk*

 Here's my first AI project.
-The initial idea was to create model which will be capable of recognize a digit out of a small grayscaled image, and without torch.
+The initial idea was to create model which will be capable of recognize a digit out of a small grayscaled image, and without any module (like `torch`).

 > **Note:** I had this idea after watching a educational video.
 Please check it to fully understand the project and to give 1Blue3Brown some credit ([Link](https://www.youtube.com/watch?v=aircAruvnKk)) (His videos are awsome)